-Key Strengths Development Points

-٠ All teaching staff, Governors, pupils as well as members of the community, lead • To continue to provide a range of
+Key Strengths Development Points • All teaching staff, Governors, pupils as well as members of the community, lead • To further embed pupil leadership worship. within Collective Worship. • A variety of collective worship used to reflect and inspire.

-worship.
-Collective Worship opportunities.

-• A variety of collective worship used to reflect and inspire.

 CORE QUESTION 3

 How effective is Religious Education?